dan-han-101/Hubitat-Events/README.md

 # Hubitat-Events
 Package for fetching events from your Hubitat.

 [Hubitat](https://hubitat.com/) is a home automation hub.
 This repository helps you retrieve events from the hub.

-There is some out of the box integrations with:
+The key features of this package include:

+- code to fetch data from your Hubitat connected devices
-- postgresql database to persist data
+- postgresql database to save data
 - grafana dashboards to view data

 ## Requirements